dperkins-ct/spewg-cache/README.md

 ## Further Enhancements
 - **Optimization**
     - Cache replacement algorithms: these algorithms can offer improved hit rates and better adaptability to varying workloads compared to the traditional LRU algorithm.
 Examples include Low Inter-Reference Recency Set (LIRS) or Adaptive Replacement Cache (ARC)
-    - Tuning eviction policies: fine tune the TTL values and LRU threshholds based on access patterns.
-This prevents premature eviction of valueable data.
+    - Tuning eviction policies: fine tune the TTL values and LRU thresholds based on access patterns.
+This prevents premature eviction of valuable data.
     - Compression: Implement data compression techniques to reduce memory footprint of cached items.
     - Connection Pooling: optimize network communication by implementing connection pooling between cache clients and servers.
 This reduces overhead for establishing new connections for each request.
 Leading to faster response times
 - **Metrics and Monitoring**
     - Key metrics: continuously monitor essential metrics such as cache hit rate, cache miss rate, eviction rate, latency, throughput and memory usage.
-Thses metrics provide valuable isights into the performance and may identify potential bottlenecks
+These metrics provide valuable insights into the performance and may identify potential bottlenecks
     - Visualization: Use visualization tools such as Grafana to create dashboards that display metrics in real time.
-    - Alerting: set up alerts based on threshlds for critical metrics.
+    - Alerting: set up alerts based on thresholds for critical metrics.
 For example, receive an alert if the hit rate drops below a certain percentage
 - **Profiling**
     - CPU Profiling: Identify CPU intensive functions and pinpoint areas where optimization can yield performance gains
     - Memory Profiling: Analyze memory usage patterns to detect memory leaks or inefficient memory allocation.